How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 The DIAN allows you to register for the RUT virtually in most cases.
 Here is how it works:

-It will ask for the type and number of your document.
+It will ask for your document type and number.
 Enter your ID exactly as it appears, without dots or spaces.
-The system verifies it against the National Registry (Registraduría).
+The system verifies against the National Registry (Registraduría).

 Step 3: Fill out Form 001

 This is the official RUT form.
-The key sections are: identification data (name, ID, date of birth), geographic location (municipality, address, phone), economic activities (CIIU — more on this below), tax responsibilities, and representative data if applicable.
+Key sections are: identification data (name, ID, date of birth), geographic location (municipality, address, phone number), economic activities (CIIU — more on this below), tax responsibilities, and representative data if applicable.

 Step 4: Activate the electronic signature

-For the RUT to be active without going in person, you must have an electronic signature with the DIAN.
-If you have never activated it, the system will guide you to create it — you need the code that will arrive at the email you registered.
+For the RUT to be active without going in person, you must have an electronic signature from the DIAN.
+If you have never activated it, the system guides you to create it — you need the code that will arrive at the email you registered.
 This is where many get stuck: if the email is not written correctly or you do not have immediate access, the process fails.

 Step 5: Download your RUT

-Once signed and submitted, the system generates a PDF with a barcode.
+Once signed and submitted, the system generates the PDF with a barcode.
 Download it immediately and save it in a safe place.
-That PDF is your official RUT and is what you will send to your clients.
+That PDF is your official RUT, and it is what you will send to your clients.

 Note: There are cases where the DIAN requires physical presence — mainly if you have responsibilities 05 (VAT responsible regime), 10 (withholding agent), or 11 (exogenous information reporter).
 For a basic freelancer starting out without VAT responsibility, the online process works well.